awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 The method that you use to create a service\-linked role depends on the service\.
 In some cases, you don't need to manually delete a service\-linked role\.
 For example, when you complete a specific action \(such as removing a resource\) in the service, the service might delete the service\-linked role for you\.

-In other cases, the service might support deleting a service\-linked role manually from the service console, API, or CLI\.
+In other cases, the service might support deleting a service\-linked role manually from the service console, API, or AWS CLI\.

 For information about which services support using service\-linked roles, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
 To learn whether the service supports deleting the service\-linked role, choose the **Yes** link to view the service\-linked role documentation for that service\.

-If the service does not support deleting the role, then you can delete the service\-linked role from the IAM console, API, or CLI\.
+If the service does not support deleting the role, then you can delete the service\-linked role from the IAM console, API, or AWS CLI\.
 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
 That way you don't have an unused entity that is not actively monitored or maintained\.
 However, you must clean up your service\-linked role before you can delete it\.

 ### Cleaning up a service\-linked role<a name="service-linked-role-review-before-delete"></a>